-Beginning as an online bookstore, he eventually added more products to the store slowly with time.
+Bezos launched Amazon as an online bookstore, then eventually added more products to the store slowly with time.
 In 2000, he ventured into aerospace by launching Blue Origin.
+He’s currently in the midst of a space race with Elon Musk.
 In 2013 he purchased the Washington Post for $250 million in cash.
-As of the writing of this article, Jeff Bezos is the richest man in modern history with a net worth of $150 billion.
+As of the writing of this article, Jeff Bezos is the richest man in modern history with a net worth of $171 billion.

-Jeff is definitely a well driven individual.
-He has built Amazon to become the biggest online retail company in the world.
-The company is ever expanding into new markets.
-Even as it serves hundreds of millions of customers per year, the surface is unscratched and the CEO is unrelenting in the push to get into newer markets where billions of people are not served by the company or any other eCommerce company yet.
+Jeff is definitely a driven individual.
+He has turned Amazon into the biggest online retail company in the world.
+The company is thriving, with continued expansion even in the middle of an economic downturn.
+Even as Amazon serves hundreds of millions of customers per year, the surface is unscratched and the CEO is unrelenting in the push to get into newer markets.

-He is living the American dream today.
-We figured it would be very important to delve into his beliefs and philosophies running the world’s biggest online shopping store.
-For startups who aspire to become companies of a lifetime, here is the Jeff Bezos definitive PR and marketing guide to become successful:
+Jeff Bezos is living the American dream today.
+We figured it would be very important to delve into the beliefs and philosophies he relies on to run the world’s biggest online shopping store.
+For startups that aspire to become successful companies, here is the Jeff Bezos definitive PR and marketing guide to becoming successful:

 1) Value your customers

-Jeff Bezos rule book has customers at the very top of the chain.
-They are the reason he advances Amazon from one level of greatness to another.
-He obsesses over the customers, wants to offer the best products at the best possible prices, fast delivery, and even faster turnaround on complaints and returns.
+Jeff Bezos’ rule book has customers at the very top of the chain.
+His customers are what drive him to push Amazon from one level of greatness to another.
+He obsesses over customer satisfaction.
+He’s captured worldwide attention with his constant drive to offer the best products at the best possible prices.
+He’s also put Amazon on the map for fast delivery, and faster turnaround on complaints and returns.

 “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.”

 He advises startups to focus on ensuring the customers have the best possible service they can offer.
-In their millions, Amazon customers still get some of the very best customer services.
+In their millions, Amazon customers still enjoy some of the very best customer service.
 What about a startup with only a couple of hundreds?
-It is the happiness of the customer that pushes the companies to the next level.
-Jeff insists that Amazon, in its early days, only survived because of the word of mouth from customers who had positive experiences shopping books with them.
+It is the happiness of the customer that pushes companies to the next level.

 “If you make customers unhappy in the physical world, they might each tell six friends.
 If you make customers unhappy on the Internet, they can each tell 6,000 friends.”